 The following Employment Tax guidance note Produced by Tolley in association with Becky Lawton at Charles Russell Speechlys LLP provides comprehensive and up to date tax information covering:

-Any worker who is required or invited by his employer to attend a disciplinary or grievance hearing has the right to be accompanied.
+Any worker, as defined in Employment Relations Act 1999 (ERA 1999), who is required or invited by their employer to attend a disciplinary or grievance hearing has the right to be accompanied.

-This right covers anyone, whatever their length of service, who is a 'worker' as defined, namely:
+This right covers anyone, regardless of their length of service, who is a 'worker' as defined, namely: